 So, of course, they're important to get right.

-find myself wracked with indecision; while I might have an idea of the role I want the character to play, I would always struggle with pinpointing anything else about them.
+I remember that I would often set myself down to create a character (especially for longer works) and find myself wracked with indecision; while I might have an idea of the role I want the character to play, I would always struggle with pinpointing anything else about them.
 Or, on the flip side, I would sometimes be tempted to let my mind wander for the entire morning and to write wandering, wordy descriptions of my favorite aspects of a character.
 It's two sides of the character creation coin, and I could never seem to find a happy medium.

 That is until I began to use my exercise of "Immovables, Sliders, and Extension."
 The aim of this is to simplify character development into answering a few easy questions and then thinking about our answers to these questions.
 Plus, it has the added bonus of helping you flesh out the in-betweens of your work's world.